project-chip/connectedhomeip/examples/all-clusters-app/nxp/rt/rw61x/README.md

 The all cluster app demonstrates the usage of encrypted Matter manufacturing data storage.
 Matter manufacturing data should be encrypted using an AES 128 software key before flashing them to the device flash.

+Using DAC private key secure usage: Experimental feature, contain some
+limitation: potential concurrent access issue during sign with dac key operation due to the lack of protection between multiple access to ELS crypto module.
+The argument `chip_enable_secure_dac_private_key_storage=1` must be added to the _gn gen_ command to enable secure privte DAC key usage with S50.
+`chip_with_factory_data=1` must have been added to the _gn gen_ command

+DAC private key generation: The argument `chip_convert_dac_private_key=1` must be added to the _gn gen_ command to enable DAC private plain key convertion to blob with S50. `chip_enable_secure_dac_private_key_storage=1` must have been added to the _gn gen_ command

+ELS contain concurrent access risks.
+They must be fixed before default enablement.

 <a name="flashing-and-debugging"></a>